laurentiuspurba/docs/aws/snowball.md

 Example: Airline company using Snowball to get the engine flight data while flying from one location to another

 ### Snowmobile
+AWS Snowmobile is an Exabyte-scale data transfer service used to move extremly large amounts of data to AWS.
+You can transfer up to 100PB per Snowmobile, a 45-foot long ruggedized shipping container, pulled by a semi-trailer truck.
+Snowmobile makes it easy to move massive volumes of data to the cloud, including video libraries, image repositories, or even a complete data center migration.
+Transferring data with Snowmobile is secure, fast and cost effective.